jonasjaeger-sci/mod905/CONTRIBUTING.rst

     If you can, link to the line of code that might be responsible for the problem.

-If you wish to fix the bug yourself, please follow the approach described for :ref:`merge requests <developer-guide-merge-requests>` below.
+If you wish to fix the bug yourself, please follow the approach described below.

 .. _features: